Generic name: BUPRENORPHINE HYDROCHLORIDE 0.7mg, NALOXONE HYDROCHLORIDE 0.18mg

 Treatment should be initiated with supervised administration, progressing to unsupervised administration as the patient’s clinical stability permits.
-ZUBSOLV sublingual tablet is subject to diversion and abuse.
+ZUBSOLV is subject to diversion and abuse.
 When determining the prescription quantity for unsupervised administration, consider the patient’s level of stability, the security of his or her home situation, and other factors likely to affect the ability to manage supplies of take-home medication.

 Ideally patients should be seen at reasonable intervals (e.g., at least weekly during the first month of treatment) based upon the individual circumstances of the patient.
 Medication should be prescribed in consideration of the frequency of visits.
 Provision of multiple refills is not advised early in treatment or without appropriate patient follow-up visits.
 Periodic assessment is necessary to determine compliance with the dosing regimen, effectiveness of the treatment plan, and overall patient progress.

 Once a stable dosage has been achieved and patient assessment (e.g., urine drug screening) does not indicate illicit drug use, less frequent follow-up visits may be appropriate.
 A once-monthly visit schedule may be reasonable for patients on a stable dosage of medication who are making progress toward their treatment objectives.
-Continuation or modification of pharmacotherapy should be based on the physician's evaluation of treatment outcomes and objectives such as:
+Continuation or modification of pharmacotherapy should be based on the healthcare provider’s evaluation of treatment outcomes and objectives such as:

 - Absence of medication toxicity